trustcves/trustcves.github.io/content/about.md

 ## About

-This is some example to test if a vulnerability disclosure page can be created by using Hugo and GitHub actions.
-This page uses the hello-friend-ng default template.

-This is no real about, however this page is for nothing but demonstration
+This page is used for the publication of vulnerabilities.
+Publication is currently restricted to a small team.
+This page will be updated if this changes.